 But features on paper don't tell you which heaters are actually intuitive to use, won't beep incessantly, or have controls large enough for arthritic hands.
 That's where real-world testing matters.

-This is the one I bought for my own mother.
+This is the one I bought for my own desk.

 What We Couldn't Recommend (And Why That Matters)